Introduction to 3D Printing for Educators

 Most computers and laptops purchased within the last 6 years should work well with Tinkercad.
 There is one strict requirement that the graphics card supports webGL.
 WebGL enables working in 3D in the browser.
 If you are not sure that your graphics card supports webGL, visit this page to see if you see a spinning cube: get.webgl.org.

 This 3D printing workshop is led by Tobias Nownes.
-Nownes is assistant director of academic initiatives in the Creighton EDGE.
+Nownes is assistant director of academic initiatives in the Division of Student Success.
 He holds a master’s in literature from Creighton and has worked across different industries as instructor, programmer, video editor and instructional designer.
 Nownes has a passion for learning and sharing new ideas, making technology accessible and embracing and encouraging creative ideas.

 Continuing education and professional development courses may be cancelled by the attendee in writing up to 7 days before the course begins for a full refund, less a $25 processing fee.
 No refund will be given 7 days prior to the course.
 Some courses are not eligible for a refund; these exceptions are noted in specific course descriptions.
 In the event of a weather related closure, the course will be rescheduled.